jotd666/amiga68ktools/readme.txt

-tools/whdslave_resourcer.py: disassembles whdload slave (ira) and tries to find patchlists & resload calls tools/scan_slaves.py: scans a directory tree for whdload slaves/games and creates a sheet with characteristics (memory, ecs/aga...) tools/find_memory_gaps.py: scans a winuae memory dump for "empty" areas (useful to insert savebuffers/cdbuffers)
+tools/whdslave_resourcer.py: disassembles whdload slave (ira) and tries to find patchlists & resload calls tools/scan_slaves.py: scans a directory tree for whdload slaves/games and creates a sheet with characteristics (memory, ecs/aga...) tools/find_memory_gaps.py: scans a winuae memory dump for "empty" areas (useful to insert savebuffers/cdbuffers) tools/whd_to_patchlist.py: converts patch instructions to patchlists.
+Support for JST macros too

 * 68kchecker: program to find possible self-modifying code or cpu dependent code or other from IRA source